chris130017/CopilotForSecurity/README.md

-# CopilotForSecurity
+# 100+ Prompts for CopilotForSecurity - a catalog of 100+ prompts, categorised by Plugins
-Useful resources for CFS
+Useful resources for CFS users
+Credit: Rod Trent :)